 You may be eligible for unemployment benefits if you have been laid off or fired from work due to lack of business.

-Check with your state agency.
+Check with your state department of labor.